The Majestic Charleston Challenge & Long Lunch

 RELIVE THE BLUE MOUNTAINS’ GOLDEN AGE

 Relive the 1920’s golden age of extravagant balls, decadent high teas, vintage vehicles, antique photography and swingin’ music at The Blue Mountains’ Roaring 20’s and all that Jazz Festival in February 2017.

 This annual month-long event pays tribute to an opulent era when Australia’s first tourist destination held a decade-long party, celebrating breathtaking architecture, iconic art and outrageous music.
-Don your best 20s frock and ‘kick up your heels’ in the Charleston Challenge, eat to excess for Australia’s highest (unofficial) Long Lunch at the immaculately renovated Hydro Majestic Hotel, or revel in the jazz, blues and ragtime music that shaped an era (or pick up a ukulele yourself and strum along at the Blue Mountains Ukelele Festival).
+Don your best 20s frock and ‘kick up your heels’ in the Charleston Challenge, eat to excess for Australia’s highest (unofficial) Long Lunch, or revel in the jazz, blues and ragtime music that shaped an era (or pick up a ukulele yourself and strum along at the Blue Mountains Ukelele Festival).